 Overview

-The Return on Mitigation dashboard helps you demonstrate the financial value of your HackerOne program by quantifying the estimated risk avoided through remediation efforts and comparing it to the actual program investment.
+The Return on Mitigation dashboard helps you demonstrate the financial value of your HackerOne program by quantifying the estimated risk mitigated through remediation efforts and comparing it to the actual program investment.
 With easy-to-understand visuals and exportable summaries, you can show leadership teams how your offensive security investments deliver measurable impact.

 To learn more about the features and functionality available on all dashboards, see the Dashboards documentation.